EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 In the CQRS and Event Sourcing paradigms, Domain Objects grouped into aggregates handle commands.
 ReSolve implements aggregates as static objects that contain sets of functions.
 These functions can be of one of the following types:

 - **[Command Handlers](write-side.md#aggregate-command-handlers)** - Handle commands and emit events in response.
-- **[Projections](write-side.md#aggregate-projection-function)** - Build aggregate state from events so this state can be observed on the write side, for example to perform input validation.
+- **[Projections](write-side.md#aggregate-projection-function)** - Build aggregate state from events so this state can be checked on the write side, for example to perform input validation.

 ### Creating an Aggregate